Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Generality

-\begin{defi} A measurable topological dynamical system $ (X, m, g) $ is said to be \textit{ergodic} if for any measurable $g$-invariant set $ B \subset X $, one has $m(B) = 0$ or $ m(B) = 1$.
+\begin{defi} A measurable topological dynamical system $ (S, m, g) $ is said to be \textit{ergodic} if for any measurable $g$-invariant set $ B \subset S $, we have $m(B) = 0$ or $ m(B) = 1$.
 One also says that $ m $ is an ergodic measure with respect to $ g $ or that $ g $ is ergodic with respect to $ m $.
 It is said to be mixing if for all measurable sets $ A $ and $ B $,

 \end{defi} Let $ \A$ be an alphabet.
 In what follows, $ \sigma$ denotes the shift: the map from $\A^*$ to $ \A^*$ such that $ \sigma((x_n)_{n\in\Z})=(x_{n+1})_{n\in \Z}$.